SeanChirwa/coursera-practice/README.md

 # coursera-practice
-Practicing what am learn from Coursera
+Practicing what am learning from Coursera